nguansak/hello-world-ai/.github/instructions/myapp.instructions.md

 ** Using https://vite.dev/guide/
 ** Using Tailwind CSS with Vite: https://tailwindcss.com/docs/guides/vite (From "Using Vite" section onwards) ** When recheck with localhost, check first that app already start with HMR otherwise run `npm run dev` to start the app

+Backend
+** temp-backend run at path ./temp-backend it should change to ./myapp-backend before running with `cargo run`